Kiuliumov/Kiuliumov/README.md

 **Dimitur Kiuliumov**
 Hello!
 I'm a full-stack developer from **Bulgaria** with a strong passion for **programming** and **mathematics**.
 After graduating from high school, I am pursuing a degree in **Computer Science** at the Technical University of Sofia.
+I am currently working as a Junior Python Developer at Nemetscheck

 ![](https://cdna.artstation.com/p/assets/images/images/016/733/442/original/vitaliy-zaramenskikh-.gif?1553253568)